Drinking culture of Korea: Modern Korean drinking culture

 As society developed, the drinking culture started to change.
 In the past, people drank on specific days like New Year's, but presently alcohol can be consumed regardless of the occasion.
-The goal of drinking parties is to promote good fellowship and open one's heart to talking.
+The goal of drinking parties is to promote good fellowship and opening one's heart to socializing.
 Some other aspects are beginning to adapt to modern ways as well; Koreans are changing to enjoy drinking all kinds of alcohol.
-They also like to make special cocktails like "bomb drink" or "poktanju".
-A "bomb drink" is a mixed drink similar to the American boilermaker—a whiskey shot sunk into a glass of beer.
-In Korea, many people like "poktanju".
-Examples are soju and (maekju) beer = Somaek, foreign liquors and beers, and soju, beer and coke (kojingamlae).
+Special cocktails are popular, such as "bomb drink" or "poktanju", the latter being enjoyed by many Koreans.
+A "bomb drink" is a mixed drink similar to the American boilermaker, a whiskey shot sunk into a glass of beer.
+Examples are somaek (soju and maekju, the Korean word for beer), foreign liquors and beer, and soju, beer and coke (kojingamlae).
 Poktanju makes people inebriated fairly quickly; nevertheless, people enjoy drinking it and drink it bottoms up.
-There are many Poktanju, with many new ones becoming famous, including 'red eye' and 'meakkiss', and commonly mix alcohol with other liquids such as milk, tomato juice, coke and coffee.
+There are many variations of poktanju, with many new ones becoming famous, including 'red eye' and 'meakkiss'.
+This cocktail can also mix alcohol with other liquids such as milk, tomato juice, coke and coffee.